restatedev/documentation/docs/overview.md

 - Reliable/durable RPC simplifies interaction with other services (no manual retry logic)
 - Storage of state in Restate is cheap and always consistent with sending RPC requests/events.
 This is especially useful for any coordination-related state.
 - If the services called by the orchestrating service are also on Restate, users get end-to-end exactly-once RPC and state update semantics.
-- Runs on serverless platforms (like Lambda) without paying for the wait: The orchestration functions scales to zero when waiting for replies from other services.
+- Runs on serverless platforms (like Lambda) without paying for the wait: The orchestration functions scale to zero when waiting for replies from other services.

 ### Stateful serverless